1. What is R-Value?

 3. Are there any incentives available to insulate?

 Yes!
-In 2021, the U.S. Federal Government is offering a tax credit of up to $500 (10% of the material cost) for homeowners who make certain energy efficiency upgrades in their home, like adding insulation.
+The U.S. Federal Government is continuing to offer a tax credit of up to $1,200 (30% of the material cost) for homeowners who make certain energy efficiency upgrades in their home, like adding insulation.
 Visit ENERGY STAR to learn more.
 We also encourage Columbia Gas customers to check out Columbia Gas for possible rebates.

 4. Can insulation help with noise control?